grupsurga/SurgaMusic/.github/README.md

 # ⚡️ Getting Started

-### Before deploying Zetsu Music Bot , please have a look towards [all available config vars](../config/README.md) , also please check [all available commands](../strings/command.yml) of the project.
+### Before deploying Surga Music Bot , please have a look towards [all available config vars](../config/README.md) , also please check [all available commands](../strings/command.yml) of the project.

 ## 🖇 Generating Pyrogram String Session